Itchy armpits? Here's what it could tell you about your health

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm the association between candida overgrowth and armpit rashes.
+No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about candida overgrowth causing armpit rashes.

 “T-cell lymphoma and inflammatory breast cancer can present with itchy armpits as a symptom”